Chairperson: Art Hudson 403-677-2352

 In 1973, Crescent Heights Baptist Church in Calgary purchased the Rosebud Mercantile Building as part of a camping outreach program called Rosebud Camp of the Arts.
 Later this property became part of the Rosebud School of the Arts (est. 1976 as Rosebud Centre of the Arts)and Rosebud Theatre (est. 1983 as Rosebud Historical Dinner Theatre).
 In 1976, members of the supporting community purchased the Rosebud Hotel and transformed it into a dormitory for students and living quarters for staff.
-In 1977 a residential high school was started (with 6 students growing to a peak of 40 students in grades 10-12).
+In 1977 a residential high school was started with 6 students growing to a peak of 40 students in grades 10-12.
 Small class sizes and community culture that grew to have a strong emphasis on fine arts.
 By 1983 most of the staff had young families and more year round income needed to be generated.
 The first outdoor dinner and theatre was presented that year.
-"Comedia D'Arte" production was staged in the rustic backyard of the Mercantile on an outdoor stage and bleacher-like stands.
-The school cook, Mrs. Gladys Dahlen taook reservations on the kitchen phone while she did up the meal.
+"Comedia D'Arte" production was staged in the rustic backyard of the Mercantile on an outdoor stage and bleacher stands.
+The school cook, Mrs. Gladys Dahlen taook reservations on the kitchen phone while she cooked.